-In addition to the high caffeine content and being certified fair trade organic, Death Wish Coffee Company uses a premium roasting system for its distinctive body and flavor.
+Besides the high caffeine content and fair trade organic certification, Death Wish Coffee Company uses a premium roasting system.
 The coffee roasters use a unique combination of temperature and time variation for a slow dark roast.
-The result is a delicious yet low acidity and markedly strong taste.
+The result is a delicious yet low acidity and strong tasting notes.

-When it comes to coffee, Death Wish's organic and quality commitment is so strong that they never use non-organic beans and only roast in small batches.
+When it comes to coffee, Death Wish's organic and quality commitment is so strong that they use only USDA Organic organic beans and only roast in small batches.
 In fact, every batch that the company roasts is in 65-pound intervals or less.
-This method allows Death Wish to preserve the quality and taste of the coffee beans.
+This method allows Death Wish to preserve the quality and taste of the coffee beans from the roast date.

 Get the energy you need to make it through the day with a bag of dark roasted coffee beans that packs twice the amount of caffeine per cup.
 When it comes to packing as much value into the price, Death Wish organic coffee is one of the best options on the market.

 The odds are you have seen 100% Colombian Peaks from Eight O’Clock Ground Coffee at your local grocery store.
 The medium roasted coffee delivers a complex flavor and full-body finish.
-Moreover, farmers have grown the coffee beans in lush volcanic soils in the high altitudes of Colombian mountains for optimum taste.
+Moreover, farmers grow the coffee beans in lush volcanic soils in the high altitudes of Colombian mountains for greatest taste.

 The rich taste from the roasting process makes 100% Colombian Peaks one of the best coffee beans there is.
 Consumers can enjoy wine-esque notes that come with an elegant aroma and a full body profile.
-The fact that the coffee beans are certified kosher doesn't hurt, either.
+The kosher certification of the coffee beans doesn't hurt, either.

 100% Colombian Peaks appeals to first time brewers and coffee aficionados alike.
-The reasonable price, mild roast, and commitment to high-quality sourcing consistently provide consumers with a drink they are sure to love.
+The reasonable price, mild roast, and commitment to high-quality sourcing, provide consumers with a drink they are sure to love.

-Investing in organic products is, therefore, beneficial to the end-user.
-Not only do caffeine consumers get to enjoy the smooth, yet bold taste of Death Wish's Valhalla Java Whole Bean Coffee, but also can rest assured knowing that the product will be around for many years to come.
+Investing in organic products is, so, beneficial to the end-user.
+Caffeine consumers enjoy the smooth, yet bold taste of Death Wish's Valhalla Java Whole Bean Coffee, and rest assured knowing that the product will be around for many years to come.

-Bulletproof is arguably the most health-centric coffee on this list.
-The medium-dark roast comes with certified organic beans that are grown in the heart of Central America.
-Additionally, Bulletproof markets its products directly to people who care to minimize their consumption of toxins or maintain specific diets.
+Bulletproof is the most health-centric coffee on this list.
+The medium-dark roast comes with certified organic beans grown in the heart of Central America.
+Additionally, Bulletproof targets people who care about the consumption of toxins or maintain specific diets.

 The clean and caramel taste of The Original Whole Bean Coffee is no accident.
 Bulletproof took an entire decade to identify “every step of performance-robbing toxin formation in coffee," and then find a consistent source.
 This methodical resource helped mitigate mold toxins grown on coffee beans that can contribute to health issues.

 The meticulous preparation doesn't end there.
 Each bean is grown on a high altitude estate in Guatemala that offers rich and fertile soil for healthy beans.
-Once the coffee beans reach their pitch-perfect point for harvesting, Bulletproof then has the best coffee beans handpicked, processed, handled, and roasted.
+Once the coffee beans reach their perfect point for harvesting, Bulletproof has the best coffee beans handpicked, processed, handled, and roasted.

 It is only after the best beans go through proprietary lab testing that the company will release the final product to the market.
 While the FDA has not verified the statements, Bulletproof says the coffee helps people stay within a keto diet, improve mental acuity, and lower body toxin levels.
 The coffee also comes with one of the most distinctive preparation styles of any beans on this list.